 10. How do they accept payments?

-Hopefully you aren’t trying to pay them with a jar of coins, but flexibility is key in this arena!
+Hopefully, you aren’t trying to pay them with a jar of coins, but flexibility is key in this arena and worthy of being one of my top 10 questions to ask your tutor!

-Do they offer bundles or discounts for multi-hour sessions?
+Do they offer different sized packages?
 Or discounts for referrals?
 Do they only accept cash, or do they have other means of accepting payment?

 This might not seem so important today, but on the day when you’re running late, low on caffeine and still have to stop to get the kids a snack, chances are you’ll be grateful for other payment methods!
 Anything would be better than squeezing in a stop at a nearby ATM for cash.

-Interviewing in-home tutors to find the right fit for your kiddo can feel like an impossible task!
-Hopefully this list of questions was helpful in your journey to finding an educator for your kiddo.
-If you’re on the search for in-home tutors for your child, be sure to reach out here, and feel free to ask me any and all of these questions!
-You can also check out my blog post on my ideal lesson, to get a feel for how I like to structure lessons with my students.
+Interviewing a potential tutor to find the right fit for your kiddo can feel like an impossible task!
+Hopefully, this list of questions was helpful in your journey to finding an educator for your kiddo.
+If you’re interested in working with me, you can book some time for an interview here, and feel free to ask me any and all of these questions!

-Do you have any other questions you like to ask tutors before hiring them?
+Do you have any other questions to ask your tutor before hiring them?